ProFire/secretlabexercise/README.md

 - The CICD deployment should be Blue/Green instead.
 - No VPN and VPN gateway was created.
 I would have either used [OpenVPN](https://shurn.me/blog/2016-12-19/creating-a-hybrid-data-centre-with-openvpn) or [WireGuard](https://www.wireguard.com/) so that the private subnet is accessible from corporate network.
 - No redis cache was created to store PHP sessions, since the exercise requirement didn't require session storage and I wanted to save on cost.
 I would have created a [ElastiCache Redis Cluster](https://aws.amazon.com/elasticache/redis/) to store sessions, so that the PHP app is stateless.
+- Normally, test isn't done on production environment, but on uat and development environment.
+But since I only created 1 environment, the test is done on production environment.